Tube Challenge: 270 stations

+272 stations

+The total number of stations rose to 272 after the opening of Nine Elms and Battersea Power Station on the Northern line extension to Battersea.

+Adham Fisher set a new Guinness World Record time of 20 hours, 4 minutes and 10 seconds on 4 October 2021.

+Arthur Philipps, Ruairí O'Grady, John Mawdsley, Alex Rennie, Tim Livant, Joseph Solomon, Alex Sinclair, and Yipeng Xu set a new Guinness World Record time of 18 hours, 8 minutes, and 13 seconds on 23 October 2023.
+A new record was set on 10 August 2024 when Robin Otter and Thomas Sheat visited the 272 stations in 17 hours, 46 minutes and 48 seconds.

 Other attempts

 Attempts to travel the network have been linked to charities such as Children in Need and Comic Relief.
 A charity attempt known as "Tube Relief" was organised, following the 7 July 2005 London bombings, to raise money for the London Bombings Relief Charitable Fund.
 Fifty-one people rode the entire tube network for the day, raising over £10,000 towards the official charity fund.
 A Sue Ryder charity event took place in November 2011, when ten teams competed against each other to have their photo taken outside as many of the 270 stations as possible.
 Former record holder Geoff Marshall subsequently organised a mass-participant events in 2014, 2015 and 2016, called "Walk The Tube", raising tens of thousands of pounds in the process.